Those who worship false gods turn their backs on all God’s mercies~ Jonah 2:8 NLT

 But that is another topic for another day.

-Christian addiction causes the church to lose its credibility and also its voice in the culture when the people in the church struggle with the same stupid stuff everyone else struggles with.
-Christians cannot legitimately advise others on the saving power of Jesus (or anything else) if we cannot adequately manage our own junk.
+Christian addiction has all sorts of consequences.
+Addiction in the church has cost the church both its credibility and voice in the culture.
+When church people struggle with the same stupid stuff everyone else struggles with Christians cannot legitimately advise others on the saving power of Jesus (or anything else).

-If we want to see spiritual revival in the Western world (and most Christians do) then addiction is an issue that must be addressed in our churches.
+If we want to see social change and spiritual revival in the Western world (and most of us do) then addiction is an issue that must be addressed in our churches.
 We will never lead the unbelieving world to spiritual freedom until we experience it in our own lives.
-Dealing with any addiction in the church does not begin with starting a support group or an accountability program it begins with the recognition of the true nature of addiction.
+Dealing with addiction in the church does not begin with starting support groups or accountability programs.
+It begins with recognizing the true nature of addiction.

-I am not, nor have I ever been a “there is a demon behind every beer bottle” kind of a Christian.
+I am not, nor have I ever been a “there’s a demon behind every beer bottle” kind of a Christian.
 However, I do believe we need to acknowledge the reality that there is a deeply demonic aspect to the issue of addiction.
 At the root of all addiction is the sin of idolatry.
 Addicts receive a sense of comfort, wellbeing, peace or an ability to cope with stress, etc. that they should only receive from God.
-The addict must figure out exactly what their addiction gives them and why they aren’t going to God to have those needs met.
+The addict must figure out exactly what their addiction gives them and why they aren’t going to God to get their needs met.

 With a few notable exceptions most of what the church has done to combat addiction has not worked all that well.
-I believe that is because we have adopted the world’s view that addiction can be overcome with nothing more than a healthy self-image, more accountability and lifestyle changes.
-Lifestyle changes and accountability are good, helpful and necessary things but without an acknowledgment of the underlying spiritual issue they are powerless to permanently change much of anything.
+This is because the church has adopted the world’s view that addiction can be overcome with an improved self-image, more accountability and lifestyle changes.
+Lifestyle changes and accountability are good, helpful and necessary.
+However, unless the addict acknowledges and repents of the underlying sin of idolatry they are powerless to permanently change much of anything.

 Freedom from addiction can only be achieved through right thinking about the problem (sinful behaviors are always a choice).
-Freedom comes with a deep commitment to living in complete obedience to God and His commands and the love, acceptance and grace of a healthy Church family.
+Freedom comes with a vibrant relationship with Jesus and the choice to live in complete obedience to God and His commands.
+Finally, every person who struggles or has struggled with addiction in the church needs the love, acceptance and grace of a healthy Church family.